journalovi/jovi_template/README.md

 _This project is research code.
 It is not an official product of Google or any other institution supporting Distill._

 Copyright 2018, The Distill Template Authors.
+Modifications for JoVI copyright 2020, The JoVI Template Authors.

 Licensed under the Apache License, Version 2.0